mariyaevtimova/mariyaevtimova.github.io/pages/contact.md

 layout: page
 title: "Contact"
 permalink: /contact/
-description: "If you have questions, comments or just want to share something, I'll glad to write to you.
-I love feedback, I read everything carefully and I answer, even if it takes time."
+description: "If you have any questions, want to collaborate or just want to give me some feedback, feel free to contact me on the following platforms.
+I read everything carefully and I try to answer as quickly as possible."
 noindex: true
 nofollow: true
 sitemap: false